 Peloton surges on reports of buyout interest from Amazon, Nike

-Feb 7 (Reuters) - Peloton Interactive Inc's shares PTON.O jumped 22% premarket on Monday after reports of takeover interest from Amazon.com Inc AMZN.O and Nike Inc NKE.N in the exercise bike maker that recently lost a majority of its share gains made during the pandemic.
+Feb 7 (Reuters) - Shares of Peloton Interactive Inc PTON.O rose 22% on Monday after reports of takeover interest from Amazon.com Inc AMZN.O and Nike Inc NKE.N in the exercise bike maker that recently lost a majority of the share gains it made during the pandemic.

+Peloton's shares were set for their best day since their debut in Sept.
+2019.
+They earlier rose as much as 31% in the session.

-Amazon is exploring an offer for Peloton, a source told Reuters on Friday.
-The Financial Times also reported sportswear company Nike was weighing a bid for Peloton, which touched new records last year as its bikes sold like hot cakes during the pandemic when people were stuck at home.
+Amazon is exploring an offer for Peloton, a source told Reuters on Friday, while Nike too, reportedly, is weighing a bid for Peloton, which touched new records last year as its bikes sold like hot cakes during the pandemic when people were stuck at home.

 Amazon.com, Nike and Peloton did not immediately respond to a request for comment.

-The potential offers come at a time Peloton's shares are trading near two-year lows, down over 84% in the past year, as demand for its stay-at-home exercise equipment faded faster than expected due to easing curbs.
+Bearish bets on Peloton's shares have increased recently with estimated short interest as a percentage of free float nearly doubling over the past two months to 14.1%, according to data from analytics firm Ortex.

+"Even though short sellers in PTON have losses of about $250 million since Friday's close, they are still in significant profit," said Ortex's co-founder, Peter Hillerberg.
+Peloton's shares were down over 84% in the past year.

-Activist investor Blackwells Capital urged Peloton, among the biggest corporate winners of pandemic-led lockdowns, to fire its chief executive officer and put the company up for sale last month.
+Last month, activist investor Blackwells Capital urged Peloton to fire its chief executive officer and put the company up for sale.

 "Peloton's founder John Foley, who has attracted the ire of activist investors on governance grounds, might be an obstacle to any deal given the veto power he enjoys under the firm's dual share class structure," said Russ Mould, investment director at UK-based investment platform AJ Bell.

-Peloton, slated to report second quarter results Tuesday after market close, said it was reviewing the size of its workforce and "resetting" production levels last month.
+Peloton is slated to report second quarter results Tuesday after market close.

 (Reporting by Medha Singh in Bengaluru; Editing by Shinjini Ganguli)